FrancisVila/MFT_convert/content/en/docs/TransferCFT/transport_security_Start_here/sr_overview/CFT_SR_conf_multinode.md

     CFTPROT ID=PROT0,SAP=1761,...
     CFTPROT ID=PROT1,SAP=1764,...

-In the scenario above if 4 nodes are configured in <span class="mc-variable axway_variables.Component_Long_Name variable">Transfer CFT</span> multi-node, then Secure relay will open the listening ports 1761, 1762,1763, 1764 causing an issue for the second defined protocol, PROT1, as it has a SAP=1764.
+In the scenario above if 4 nodes are configured in {{< TransferCFT/componentlongname  >}} multi-node, then Secure relay will open the listening ports 1761, 1762,1763, 1764 causing an issue for the second defined protocol, PROT1, as it has a SAP=1764.

 Additionally, for each node the comm\_port also increments.
 That is, the `secure_relay.ra.N.comm_port` parameter, where N is an index.